minhthai1995/FIT5149/README.md

 pip install ...

 ```
-In case you're using Conda or Miniconda, here are sample steps to create an environment (My computer is running Ubuntu OS, core i9, and RTX 3080 GPU, thus you might need some minor changes to get it running on your computer)
+In case you're using Conda or Miniconda, here are sample steps to create an environment (My computer is running Ubuntu OS, core i9, and RTX 3080 GPU, thus you might need some minor changes to get it running on your computer).
 ```
 conda create --name group1ass2 python=3.8.6 pytorch=1.7.1 cudatoolkit=11.0.221 cudatoolkit-dev cmake=3.18.2 cudnn --channel pytorch --channel=conda-forge
 conda activate group1ass2